pablodecm/phd_thesis/src/103_chapter_3.md

 also referred to in the literature as multi-dimensional homogenous Poisson point process [@Gardiner:732221].
-The expected value of $n_C$ coincides with the Poisson mean $n\epsilon$, and can be more intuitively linked with the parameters of interest $\theta$ by making explicit the contributions from the different mixture processes:
+The expected value of $n_C$ coincides with the Poisson mean $n\epsilon$.
+It could be more intuitively linked with the parameters of interest $\theta$ by making explicit the contributions from the different mixture processes:
 $$